Savour the experience of Scotland’s finer distilleries on this comprehensive tasting tour from Edinburgh.

 From here it is a short distance to Elgin – home to Gordon and Macphail – one of the world’s leading specialist whisky bottlers and suppliers.

 From here, you travel back up the Spey to Craigellachie for a visit to the Speyside Cooperage where you will see another aspect of the whisky making process.
 After lunch here or in nearby Aberlour, you visit Cardhu Distillery.
 Cardhu is the most important whisky in Johnnie Walker Black Label.
 From here is back to Grantown on Spey.

 Takes you through the beautiful Cairngorm Mountains on route back to Edinburgh.
-In the morning you will explore Glenlivet – not just a distillery but also a beautiful glen with great walks and wonderful wildlife.
+In the morning, you explore Glenlivet – not just a distillery but also a beautiful glen with great walks and wonderful wildlife.
 Later you will pass by the famous Balmoral Castle and stop in the village of Braemar in the heart of the National Park.
 From here the route south passes over Scotland’s highest mountain pass then through the Perthshire before arriving back in Edinburgh.

 We don't have any reviews for this tour yet.

 On this tour we have pre-booked a number of rooms in the beautiful Bowmore Distillery Cottages for the first three nights.
 These are self-catering cottages in the grounds of the distillery itself and offer a unique accommodation experience.
 The cottages have between three and six bedrooms and these are all en-suite but are NOT serviced during your stay.
 The kitchen and lounge facilities are shared and self-service continental breakfast ingredients will be provided.
 Please note that due to the shared nature of the accommodation, individual bedrooms do not have their own lockable doors.
 Occasionally when these rooms are full we will use nearby B&Bs.